-- Further develop quality and appropriateness of provision and hence the progress and achievement of learners and groups of learners in 16 to 19 classrooms. - Ensure that the study programmes for each learner are planned and managed so that they meet fully the principles of the DfE's 16 to 19 study programmes by providing progression and stretch, - To continue to develop and enhance Teaching and Learning by embedding 'outstanding' practice to ensure Student achievement continues the upward trend with particular reference to assessment for learning. - Develop systems to ensure the effective monitoring of student progress and that the necessary intervention is timely and effective and to continue to embed the system of challenging and raising underachievement in the sixth form and to develop individualised study programmes to enable them to make progress and move on to a higher level of qualification when they are ready to do so and support students when either they or their teachers are absent from school. - Students continue to develop personal, social, employability and independent learning skills with the continued contribution of non-qualification or enrichment activities and/or work experience. - Continue to develop procedures to develop attendance ,punctuality and further strengthen safeguarding processes within the sixth form and consequently support employability and life skills. - To continue to develop a clear Gifted and Talented vision for students in the sixth form, that is articulated with objectives, task, milestones and success criteria and which identifies, develops the raising of aspiration, challenges, and supports gifted and talented students within and outside the classroom. - To continue to develop a clear vision for disadvantaged students in the sixth form, that is articulated with objectives, task, milestones and success criteria and which develops the raising of aspiration, challenges, and supports disadvantaged students within and outside the classroom and to develop a system to track the progress of disadvantaged students. - To continue to develop a clear vision for students with Special Educational Needs in the Sixth Form, that is articulated with objectives, task, milestones and success criteria and which develops the raising of aspiration, challenges, and supports students with Special Educational Needs within and outside the classroom. - Further develop provision, facilities, support and curriculum in the sixth form to improve out comes for all students at all levels. - Develop the leadership team in the sixth form to increase capacity to cope with increased numbers and changing priorities in the sixth form.
+- Students continue to develop personal, social, employability and independent learning skills with the continued contribution of non-qualification or enrichment activities and/or work experience. - Continue to develop procedures to develop attendance ,punctuality and further strengthen safeguarding processes within the sixth form and consequently support employability and life skills. - To continue to develop a clear vision for more able students in the sixth form, that is articulated with objectives, task, milestones and success criteria which identifies and develops the raising of aspiration, challenges, and supports more able students within and outside the classroom. - To continue to develop a clear vision for disadvantaged students in the sixth form, that is articulated with objectives, milestones and success criteria and which develops the raising of aspiration, challenges, and supports disadvantaged students within and outside the classroom and embed the system to track the progress of disadvantaged students. - To continue to develop a clear vision for students with Special Educational Needs in the Sixth Form, that is articulated with objectives, milestones and success criteria and which develops the raising of aspiration, challenges, and supports students with Special Educational Needs within and outside the classroom. - Further develop the school assessment system at KS5 to increase consistency, validity and the quality of formative assessment. - To carry out a detailed and rigorous review of the Post 16 Curriculum.